 “Make things easy and do not make things difficult.
 Give glad tidings and do not repel people.
 Cooperate with each other and do not become divided.”
 (Sahih Bukhari 2873)

-We should tolerate like human differences, here are some ways to be tolerant others:
+We should tolerate human differences, here are some ways to be tolerant:

 - Tolerance is to hold beliefs that without a doubt

 - Tolerance is a critical analysis of all you know